LayZeeDK/github-pages-docusaurus/docs/Tutorials/receive-tokens.md

 ![bridge to mxc wannsee](./img/step4/bridgeToken.png)

 ### 5. Claim & Receive MXC Test Token on MXC Wannsee L2
-After bridging you will need to claim the you token(s) you bridged on MXC WannSee L2 and you need MXC token to pay for the transaction
+After bridging you will need to claim the token(s) you bridged on MXC WannSee L2 and you need MXC token to pay for the transaction
 - At the top right of the page beside your wallet address, Click the dropdown and select MXC Wannsee
 - Switch network to MXC Wannsee
 - Click on the Faucet tab